Authentic Hungarian Shopping Experience

 Looking around in Budapest Markets is a must if you want to get the feel of everyday life in the city.

-At the turn of the 19th-20th centuries 5 modern, spacious market halls were constructed in Budapest, including:
+At the turn of the 19th-20th centuries 5 modern, spacious market halls were constructed in Budapest, including the:

-- the Central Market at the Pest end of Szabadság híd
+- Central Market at the Pest end of Szabadság híd

-- the Hold utca market in the city centre, and
+- Hold utca market in the city centre, and

-- the Hunyadi tér market in Terézváros (district VI.)
+- Hunyadi tér market in Terézváros (district VI.)

 Today the vegetable and fruit markets sell fresh fruits, vegetables, bakery, dairy, and meat products, honey, and other food stuff all the year round.

-The most impressive food market in Budapest is the Great Market Hall or (Central Market Hall) at the Pest end of Liberty Bridge, but there are a handful of other large markets including ones selling bio products.
+The most impressive food market in Budapest is the Great Market Hall or (Central Market Hall) at the Pest end of Liberty Bridge.

 TIP: On our Special Hungarian Foods page you’ll find further tips on what to buy in food market in Budapest.